domdorn/2025-01-27_graalvm_polyglot/presentation/presentation.md

 slidenumbers: true

 # The Power Of Graal
-## Using JavaScript, Python and WebAssembly in your Java Apps
+## Using JavaScript, Python, Ruby and WebAssembly in your Java Apps

 ### Java Vienna - Dominik Dorn